Crime Statistics in Randolph County

 Besides the inflation from visitors, it should be noted that areas around commercial establishments like banks, local businesses, and retail outlets are more likely to be affected by the local crime rates.
 These areas are often targeted for criminal activities like break-ins, thefts, robberies, etc.

-One should also note that areas with major amenities like airports may also attract higher crime rates.
+Areas with major amenities like airports may also attract higher crime rates.
 Parks and recreational facilities can also be hotspots for criminal activities.
-Randolph county has about 16 parks and recreational areas serving about 142,560 residents.
+Randolph County has about 16 parks and recreational areas serving about 148,000 residents.
 The chances of a few robberies and criminal attacks exist, which can also influence the crime statistics in the area.

 What Next?